 Various publications and flight operation aids are furnished in the airplane when delivered from the factory.
-These items are listed below
+These items are listed below.

 - Customer Care Program Handbook

 - Pilot's Operating Handbook and FAA Approved Airplane Flight Manual

 - Pilot's Checklist

 - Passenger Briefing Card

-- Cessna Sales and Service Directory
+- Cessna Service Station Directory

-To obtain additional publications or owner advisory information, you may contact Cessna's Product Support Department at (316) 517-5800.
+To obtain additional publications or owner advisory information, you may contact Cessna Propeller Aircraft Customer Services at (316) 517-5800.
 Fax (316) 517-7271 or write to Cessna Aircraft Company, P.O.
 Box 7706, Wichita, KS 67277, Dept 751C.

-The following additional publications, plus many other supplies that are applicable to your airplane, are available from your local Cessna Dealer.
+The following additional publications, plus many other supplies that are applicable to your airplane, are available from a Cessna Service Station.

-- Information Manual (contains Pilot's Operating Handbook Information) - Maintenance Manual, Wiring Diagram Manual and Illustrated Parts Catalog

-Your local Cessna Service Station has a Customer Care Supplies and Publications Catalog covering all available items, many of which the Service Station keeps on hand.
+- Information Manual (contains Pilot's Operating Handbook Information) - Maintenance Manual, Wiring Diagram Manual and Illustrated Parts Catalog - Cessna Service Stations have a Customer Care Supplies and Publications Catalog covering all available items, many of which the Service Station keeps on hand.
 The Service Station can place an order for any item which is not in stock.

-A Pilot's Operating Handbook and FAA Approved Airplane Flight Manual which is lost or destroyed may be replaced by contacting your local Cessna Service Station.
+A Pilot's Operating Handbook and FAA Approved Airplane Flight Manual which is lost or destroyed may be replaced by contacting a Cessna Service Station.
 An affidavit containing the owner's name, airplane serial number and reason for replacement must be included in replacement requests since the Pilot's Operating Handbook and FAA Approved Airplane Flight Manual is identified for specific serial numbered airplanes only.